karyontech/karyon/p2p/README.md

 ### Discovery

-karyons p2p uses a customized version of the Kademlia for discovering new peers in the network.
+karyon p2p uses a customized version of the Kademlia for discovering new peers in the network.
 This approach is based on Kademlia but with several significant differences and optimizations.
 Some of the main changes:

-1. karyons p2p uses TCP for the lookup process, while UDP is used for validating and refreshing the routing table.
+1. karyon p2p uses TCP for the lookup process, while UDP is used for validating and refreshing the routing table.
 The reason for this choice is that the lookup process is infrequent, and the work required to manage messages with UDP is largely equivalent to using TCP for this purpose.